 A one-day kayak refresher is the perfect way to practice the fundamentals of kayaking.
 This refresher course will give you the opportunity to refresh previously learned skills by joining the 2nd or 3rd day of a beginner kayak course.
 You’ll be able to build skill and confidence with another day on the Klickitat river to practice, practice, practice.
 Our instructors will be there to give you the specific, detailed feedback that you need get over the hump of feeling like a beginner.

 You’ve found a few paddling partners and you’re starting to paddle on your local class II runs, like the Lower White Salmon.
 You can usually get down the river just fine, but you’re not really making harder moves.
 You keep losing your ferry angle at Dead Man’s, and every time you try to catch that darn eddy at Cave Wave you flip.
 Your friend is there for the t-rescue, but you still have NO idea why you keep messing up.
 Now it’s time for the eyes of an instructor.

 Next Step: Novice Kayaking Course

-The Novice Kayaking Course is designed for the advanced beginner or aspiring intermediate, who already has basic whitewater kayaking skills, wants to improve his or her technique, or is looking to develop new skills.
-In this course, we will work on refining the basics and feeling solid in class II whitewater.
+The Novice Kayaking Course is designed for the advanced beginner or aspiring intermediate.
+You already have the basic whitewater kayaking skills and want to improve your technique or develop new skills.
+In this course, you will work on refining the basics and feeling solid in class II whitewater.